qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

       # Example
       PCAT -PLUGIN SD -DEVICE be116704 -BUILD "<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image" -MEMORYTYPE UFS -FLAVOR asic

-   If the software has been flashed successfully, you see the following message:
+   If the software has been flashed successfully, you will see the following message:

    .. container:: screenoutput